tkhamez/neucore/doc/features.md

 - `players` identifies EVE players.
 Each player account can have one or more `characters`.
 One character is marked as the "Main" character, the rest are "Alts".
-- `apps` are 3rd party applications that have access to the "App" API.
+- `apps` are 3rd party applications that have access to the "Application API".
 They can have several groups.
 - A player account can be member of several `groups`.
 - A player account can be manager of several groups and apps.
 - A player can apply to groups.